 His style embodied his psychology: “I wanted to break their will”.

 Tyson admitted “I beat most of my opponents before the fight even started”.

 All that training carried him right to his life goal: he became heavyweight champion of the world aged just 20 years old.

-From that point on he said “Now I was free” and he didn’t have the same desire to fight anymore.
+From that point on he said “Now I was free” and he didn’t have true desire to fight anymore.

-The world remembers Tyson as simply a powerful, angry brawler.
+The world remembers Tyson as a powerful man in a brutal sport.

 “Everybody thinks this is a tough man’s sport, this is a thinking man’s sport.
 A tough man is going to get hurt real bad in this sport”.